Thiên Mụ Temple: History

-In the main hall, there is a statue of Maitreya Buddha, flanked by Bồ Tát Văn Thù Sư Lợi (Manjusri Bodhisattva) and Bồ Tát Phổ Hiền (Samantabhadra Bodhisattva).
+In the main hall, there is a statue of Maitreya, flanked by Bồ Tát Văn Thù Sư Lợi (Manjushri Bodhisattva) and Bồ Tát Phổ Hiền (Samantabhadra Bodhisattva).

 During the summer of 1963, Thiên Mụ Temple, like many in South Vietnam, became a hotbed of anti-government protest.
 South Vietnam's Buddhist majority had long been discontented with the rule of President Ngo Dinh Diem since his rise to power in 1955.
 Diem had shown strong favouritism towards Catholics and discrimination against Buddhists in the army, public service and distribution of government aid.
 In the countryside, Catholics were de facto exempt from performing corvée labour and in some rural areas, Catholic priests led private armies against Buddhist villages.
 Discontent with Diem exploded into mass protest in Huế during the summer of 1963 when nine Buddhists died at the hand of Diệm's army and police on Vesak, the birthday of Gautama Buddha.
-In May 1963, a law against the flying of religious flags was selectively invoked; the Buddhist flag was banned from display on Vesak while the Vatican flag was displayed to celebrate the anniversary of the consecration of Archbishop Ngo Dinh Thuc, Diem's brother.
+In May 1963, a law against the flying of religious flags was selectively invoked; the Buddhist flag was banned from display on Vesak while the Vatican flag was displayed to celebrate the anniversary of the consecration of Archbishop Ngô Đình Thục, Diem's brother.
 The Buddhists defied the ban and a protest that began with a march starting from Từ Đàm Temple to the government broadcasting station was ended when government forces opened fire.
-As a result, Buddhist protests were held across the country and steadily grew in size, asking for the signing of a Joint Communique to end religious inequality.
+As a result, Buddhist protests were held across the country and steadily grew in size, asking for the signing of a Joint Communiqué to end religious inequality.
 Thien Mu Pagoda was a major organising point for the Buddhist movement and was often the location of hunger strikes, barricades and protests.

 In the early 1980s, a person was murdered near the pagoda and the site became the focal point of anti-communist protests, closing traffic around the Phú Xuân Bridge.
 The communist government responded by arresting monks on the charge of disturbing traffic flow and public order.

-The temple also houses the Austin motor vehicle in which Thich Quang Duc was driven to his self-immolation in Saigon in 1963 against the Diem regime.
+The temple also houses the Austin motor vehicle in which Thích Quảng Đức was driven to his self-immolation in Saigon in 1963 against the Diem regime.
 It was the first of a series of self-immolations by members of the Buddhist clergy, which brought the plight of Buddhists to the attention of the international community.